dimashn96/AngJSTest/readme.md

-AngJS test project NEWS PORTAL
+AngularJS test project NEWS PORTAL

 Open the file "index.html" to run the project